-A Data Protection Officer can be an existing employee as long as the professional duties of the employee are compatible with the duties of the Data Protection Officer and do not lead to a conflict of interests.
+A Data Protection Officer can be an existing employee as long as the professional duties of the employee are compatible with the duties of the Data Protection Officer and do not result in a conflict of interest.

 1.4.1.
 Conflict of interest